RockyKev/automate-boring-stuff/README.md

 # Automate the Boring Stuff

+## Project Overview
+This repo is a documentation of going through the problems and solving them.

+Visit the learninglog.md to see a checklist of my progress.

 ## Practical Programming for Total Beginners

 These are my notes from working through the book [*Automate the boring Stuff*](https://automatetheboringstuff.com/) by Al Sweigart and published in 2015.

+The book is written for Python 3.

 ### Synopsis taken from the book.